sprintup/Whiteboard/README.md

 ##Update log
 * The terminal command cucumberjs now opens and directs the browser to start testing.
 It will enter the username and password and log in.
 * Working on integrating an assertion library for tests.
 It currently supports the limited but functional [Node assertion libarary](https://nodejs.org/api/assert.html).
 Exposing the window and document objects in the step definitions can be problematic, here is an [article](https://www.custardbelly.com/blog/blog-posts/2014/02/10/cucumberjs-tests-browser/index.html).
 I'm exploring options.
+* Gaining access to the DOM to test validity of assertions.
+Functions like [getCurrentUrl()](http://appfigures.github.io/webdriver-js-api-reference/symbols/webdriver.WebDriver.html#getCurrentUrl) return promises instead of values.
 * Might consider using [Nightwatch](http://nightwatchjs.org/) for js/selenium testing instead of cucumberjs.

 ### Overview